 Toggle: English / Spanish

-Dental x-rays are a type of picture of the teeth and mouth.
-X-rays are a form of electromagnetic radiation, just like visible light.
-They are of higher energy, however, and can penetrate the body to form an image on film.
+Dental x-rays are a type of image of the teeth and mouth.
+X-rays are a form of high energy electromagnetic radiation.
+X-rays can penetrate the body to form an image on film.

-Structures that are dense (such as silver fillings or metal restoration) will block most of the photons and will appear white on developed film.
+Structures that are dense (such as silver fillings or metal restoration) will block most of the light energy from the x-ray.
+They will appear white on developed film.
 Structures containing air will be black on film, and teeth, tissue, and fluid will appear as shades of gray.

 X-ray - teeth; Radiograph - dental; Bitewings; Periapical film; Panoramic film